Dehydrated? Know What Color Your Pee Is

 Water, Water, and More Water

 Take the trash you created with you.
 Want some brownie points??
-Be a good steward of the lands and pick up some of the trash left by others.
+Be a good steward of the land and pick up some of the trash left by others.
 It will make you feel good and help keep our parks a little cleaner.

 National Park Water Stations